ccamel/awesome-ccamel/README.md

 - [python-poetry/poetry-core](https://github.com/python-poetry/poetry-core) - Poetry PEP 517 Build Backend & Core Utilities
 - [python/cpython](https://github.com/python/cpython) - The Python programming language
 - [pytorch/pytorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration
+- [ravikiranvm/aws-finops-dashboard](https://github.com/ravikiranvm/aws-finops-dashboard) - A terminal-based AWS cost and resource dashboard built with Python and the Rich library.
+It provides an overview of AWS spend by account, service-level breakdowns, budget tracking, and EC2 instance summaries.
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [redblock-ai/imgflip-mcp](https://github.com/redblock-ai/imgflip-mcp) - A Meme Creation Protocol server for Claude and other AI assistants.
 - [reecepbcups/airdrop-tools](https://github.com/reecepbcups/airdrop-tools) - A suite of tools to airdrop under a variety of edge cases for the Cosmos Interchain